 Sender – 15,000 monthly emails for a contact list under 2,500 subscribers with all features included.

 Moosend – unlimited emails for a contact list under 1,000 subscribers.
 We can schedule campaigns and we can see open/clicks/problems reporting.
 As of Feb 2, 2022, we are no longer on Moosend (Moosend is no longer offering a free forever account) and moved to MailerLite which mostly provides the same product for free.

 How did we migrate from MailChimp/MailerLite/Moosend?

 Migration is a fairly simple process of exporting/importing your contact list and exporting/importing your regular campaigns.
 What might take you more time is matching every EMS platform dictionary (see Fig 2).
-What might be also a bit confusing is how to recreate Signup form, so people can easily subscribe to your mailing list.
+What might be also a bit confusing is how to recreate the Signup form, so people can easily subscribe to your mailing list.

 Like with any EMS platform, you would want to invest some time in setting things up to improve email deliverability beyond the content of your email.
 You would want to make sure that your DNS is aware of your EMS.
-Luckily, all major EMS platforms can you help with that and would even provide you with instructions on how to fix it.
+Luckily, all major EMS platforms can help with that and would even provide you with instructions on how to fix it.

 In a nutshell, you would need to add the following records to improve your email deliverability and avoid the spam filter: